 Juveniles study their lessons in the Intake Housing Unit

-Orange County Juvenile Hall is a 380-bed institution for juvenile law violators.
-It houses male and female minors, generally between the ages of 12 and 18, who are detained pending Juvenile Court hearings or waiting to transfer to another facility.
+Orange County Juvenile Hall is a 434-bed juvenile detention facility that is operated by the Orange County Probation Department.
+It houses male and female youth, generally between the ages of 12 and 20, who are detained pending Juvenile Court hearings or waiting to transfer to another facility.

 Intake Housing Units

-After the juvenile is booked into Juvenile Hall, he or she is assigned to an Intake Housing Unit.
-This is the first unit the juvenile will be assigned to and they will remain in this unit for about three days until their first court hearing, called a Detention Hearing.
+After the youth is booked into Juvenile Hall, he or she is assigned to an Intake Housing Unit.
+This is the first unit the youth will be assigned to and they will remain in this unit for three to seven days while attending their first court hearing, called a Detention Hearing.